trufnetwork/node/docs/node-upgrade-guide.md

 When a new version introduces consensus-breaking changes, a simple binary replacement is **not sufficient**.
 These scenarios require a **network migration** (offline or zero-downtime) and coordination with the core team.

+### Creating your own fork

+If you want to create your own fork (as opposed to recovering from another node's network fork), you can follow the [Offline migrations guide](https://docs.kwil.com/docs/node/migrations/offline-migrations) to create a new genesis file and a snapshot of the database.

+Then you'll be able to follow the [Resetting Your Node Instance](node-operator-guide.md#resetting-your-node-instance) procedure to reset your node and sync with the new genesis file and database snapshot.
+It's important to also update the `config.toml` file to point to the new snapshot by updating the `genesis_state` parameter.

 ### Network Fork Recovery

 When the network requires a fork due to consensus changes or critical issues, you'll need to reset your node with a new genesis file.